Puzzle (2018 film): Release

-The film had its world premiere at the Sundance Film Festival on January 23, 2018, and was released in the United States on July 27, 2018.
-Its release for Blu-ray and DVD sales took place on November 13, 2018 by Sony Pictures Home Entertainment.
+The film had its world premiere at the Sundance Film Festival on January 23, 2018.
+Shortly after, Sony Pictures Classics acquired worldwide distribution rights to the film for $5 million, releasing it in the United States on July 27, 2018.
+Its release for Blu-ray and DVD sales took place on November 13, 2018, by Sony Pictures Home Entertainment.

 Reception

 Box office

 Puzzle grossed $2 million in the United States and Canada and $235,611 in other territories for a worldwide total of $2.3 million, in addition to $19,979 from home video sales.